grandady/Bank-loan/README.md

 ## Data Source

-Financial Loan data: The primary data used for this analysis"Financial_loan.csv" file, contains detailed information about each sale made by the company
+Financial Loan data: The primary data used for this analysis "Financial_loan.csv" file, contains detailed information about each sale made by the company

 ## Methodology

-- Data Importation: Import datasets into SQL Server for comprehensive analysis.
+- Data Importation: The dataset were imported into a storage which allowed me do comprehensive analysis, in this case the preferred storage i used was microsoft sql server because of the structureed query language it offers, others can be used like My SQL

-- Exploring Loan Data: Generate various analytics and insights based on loan application data and borrower profiles.
+- Exploring Loan Data: Generate various analytics and insights based on loan application data and borrower profiles based on the key metrics provided in the business task.

-- Analyzing Loan Applications: Assess trends and patterns in loan applications over time.
+- Analyzing Loan Applications: Assess trends of the loan applications and  their patterns  over time.

-- Tracking Funded Amounts: Evaluate the trends in the total funded amount and analyze Month-to-Date (MTD) and Month-over-Month (MoM) changes.
+- Tracking Funded Amounts of the Borrowers : Evaluate the trends in the total funded amount and analyze Month-to-Date (MTD) and Month-over-Month (MoM) changes.

-- Monitoring Amounts Received: Track the total amount received from borrowers and assess cash flow patterns.
+- Monitoring Amounts Received from the Borrowers : Track the total amount received from borrowers and assess cash flow patterns For the bank.

-- Calculating Average Interest Rates: Determine average interest rates across all loans, MTD, and MoM variations.
+- Calculating Average Interest Rates: Determine average interest rates across all loans From the bank , Month-to-date (MTD), and Month over Month (MoM) variations.

-- Evaluating Average Debt-to-Income Ratio (DTI): Compute the average DTI for borrowers, MTD, and MoM fluctuations to gauge financial health.
+- Evaluating Average Debt-to-Income Ratio (DTI): Compute the average DTI for borrowers,Month-to-date (MTD), and Month over Month (MoM) fluctuations to gauge financial health of the borrowers.

 - Advanced SQL Techniques: Utilize a range of SQL techniques including: